prof3ssorSt3v3/mad9011/docs/modules/week12/README.md

 #### Using Cloud Document Files

+Let's practice using cloud document files.
 If you notice minor UI differences in the video, you can find your way around in the reference of [*Workspace basics*](https://helpx.adobe.com/ca/xd/help/workspace-basics.html) page.

 <YouTube
   title="Adobe XD December 2018 Update: Cloud Document Files"